DTW-DanWard/OctopusDeployUtilities/docs/UnitTesting.md

     # What about tests based on a projects LifeCycle?
 That's LifecycleName
     # maybe every project at your organization uses a custom LifeCycle and so nothing should be set
-    # shouldn't be set to 'Default Lifecycle'
+    # to 'Default Lifecycle'

     # at this point you get the idea...
   }
 }
 ```